akplan/Simple-Sudoku-Solver/README.md

 |2 |  |4 |  |
 | | | | |

-The name is misleading -- the puzzle is simple, not necessarily the solution.
+The name is misleading -- the puzzle is simple, the solver isn't.